DajuanMcdonald/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+-

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

---bcrypt provide the encryption option when storing known data such as passwords --
+- bcrypt provide the encryption option when storing known data such as passwords

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

---bcrypt uses cryptographic hashing algorithms to slow down attackers from obtaining user passwords
+    - bcrypt uses cryptographic hashing algorithms to slow down attackers from obtaining user passwords

 - [x] What are the three parts of the Signed JSON Web Token?

-    -- The three parts of a signed JWT are: the header
+    - The three parts of a signed JWT are: the header the payload the signature
-        the payload
-        the signature